FossCrunch/Pro/_posts/Science/2018-05-16-Scientists successfully transfered memory from one snail to other.md

 title: Scientists successfully transfered memory from one snail to other
 date: 2018-05-16 11:00
 category: Science
+keywords: [Science, neuroscience, memory transfer, sea snail, research, fosscrunch, neurobiologist, RNA, ribonucleic acid]
-tags: science neuroscience memory-transfer sea-snail research fosscrunch neurobiologist RNA ribonucleic acid
+tags: Science neuroscience memory-transfer sea-snail research neurobiologist RNA ribonucleic-acid
 author: Dhinesh Kumar
 permalink: sea-snail-memory-transfer/
 description: Scientists have been studying about Sea Snail for a long time.
 Sea snail has about sum of 20000 Neurons which is very much less compared to humans 100 billion neurons.
 But the functionality is more likely similar to humans.
 They transmit impulse as the human brain do